 VOTING AND STRENGTHENING DEMOCRACY

 A thriving city is one that’s full of voters.
-Find out everything you need to know about voting in Philadelphia before (or during) the 2022 election on November 8, including how to register and check your voter registration, how to apply for an absentee and mail-in ballot, how to find your polling place and more.
+Find out everything you need to know about voting in Philadelphia before (or during) the NEXT election, including how to register and check your voter registration, how to apply for an absentee and mail-in ballot, how to find your polling place and more.

 Your vote is of the utmost importance, but you might want to help some other people get registered, too.
-Local election experts dole out tips on how to start a safe, legal and effective voter registration drive in Philadelphia before the voter registration deadline on October 24, 2022.
+Local election experts dole out tips on how to start a safe, legal and effective voter registration drive in Philadelphia before the next voter registration deadline.